lkuper/dissertation/talks/defense.md

 And, second, how do we effectively program distributed systems?
 That is, how do we write programs in such a way that they run, correctly, across a network, that's subject to network partitions and other kinds of failures?

-And different formalisms and perhaps even different subfields of CS have been developed to deal with these two big problems.
+And different formalisms, and, one could argue, perhaps even different subfields of CS have been developed to deal with these two big problems.
 So, it's useful to try to find unifying abstractions that can perhaps help us understand and make progress on both of these problems -- and this is really what motivates me: trying to find unifying abstractions for programming.
 So to that end, my dissertation work is about what I call lattice-based data structures, and...

 ## (3. my thesis; a road map)